Nepherhotep/terevaka/README.md

 Application onCreate/onStart/onResume methods
 --------

-Use these methods to initialize/release resource on application creation, pausing or resuming
+Use these methods to initialize/release resources on application creation, pausing or resuming

 Sample
 --------